verycoldyiting/MAD25_T02_Team1/README.md

 * Uploading of profile picture and editing of email and password which once saved will be updated to FireStore and FireBase Authentication

 2. Add Event to Calendar
-* Displays all details of an event, including title, artist, genre, venue, description, price, date and time and general sales period.
+* Displays title, artist and venue on the day of the concert/show synced on phone calendar.

 3. QR Code implementation
 * Generating Qr Code that contains all the booking details and retrieving all booking details once scanned.